FrancescoL03/TableManager/README.md

 ## How to Run

 1. Download or clone the repository
-2. If you don’t have it yet install 17+
+2. If you don’t have it yet install Java 17+
 3. Open the project in your IDE
 4. Make sure the images (tables.jpeg and floor.png) are in the same folder as `Main.java`
 5. Compile and run `Main.java`